PrismarineJS/prismarine-auth/docs/API.md

 * If you just want an Microsoft/Xbox token, you do not need to specify a authTitle.
 * If doing password auth, set this option to false.
 * If specifying this, you also should provide a `deviceType`, see the doc above

+### What does "doSisuAuth" do ?

+* When `doSisuAuth` is defined as true, we will generate an xsts token using the sisu flow which is utilised in some Xbox mobile apps.
+* This flow allows generation of tokens for authTitles that normally wouldn't work using the normal flow, such as XboxAppIOS, XboxGamepassIOS and MinecraftJava.
+* This flow will not currently work for custom Azure apps
+* When specifying this, you should also provide an `authTitle` and a corresponding `deviceType`.
+For example `{ authTitle: Titles.MinecraftJava, deviceType: 'Win32' }` failing this will cause a Forbidden HTTP error.